-How do you pitch a startup?
+How do you pitch your startup?

 Pitching your product is something that, as a founder, you’ll do so much you’re likely to dream about it.
 Whether it’s to beta users, other potential customers, or investors, it’s something that’s very important to get right.